 Users may want to subscribe to state change and resource exceeded events.

-How?
 WSRF-BP, section 6.1 mandates the use of WSNotification’sNotificationProducer port-type, which enables a consumer to subscribe to notification topics at any time via the Subscribe message exchange.
 The topics that are available from the port-type are not mandated, however, so the following topics are OPTIONAL.

 Comment2: How do we subscribe within the bes framework?
 May be through the createactivity method similar to the way genesis does?